Buster Douglas’s decline and how a heavyweight fairy tale turned ugly

 I have an image, one that I have studied, of Buster Douglas, the former heavyweight champion of the world, the following morning, sitting in a large chair in the Mirage lobby.
 His suit crumpled, his eyes vacant, his title gone.
 It is a brutal end to a bad night and in Las Vegas there are a lot of those, especially in the heavyweight division.

-Buster Douglas had no power to stop his fairy tale turning ugly in late October of 1990 and he left town like he had been expelled, found guilty of a form of avarice in a supposedly sinless paradise.
+Buster Douglas had no power to stop his fairy tale turning ugly in late October 1990 and he left town like he had been expelled, found guilty of a form of avarice in a supposedly sinless paradise.

 He then ballooned to 400 pounds, went to hospital for diabetes, drove his convertible Porsche, fished, laughed and lived.
 There was regret, make no mistake, but Buster did it his way.